azurenoops/ref-scca-enclave-landing-zone-starter/docs/00-Remote-State-Storage.md

 or

 You can use the bash script ["az-remote-backend.sh"](../src/modules/network_artifacts/remote-backend/az-remote-backend.sh) to create the storage account and the container.

-## Configuring the Remote Backend to use Azure Storage with Terraform

-We can also use Terraform to create the storage account in Azure Storage.

-We will start using a files called az-remote-backend-*.tf located in [remote-backend](../src/modules/network_artifacts/remote-backend) to create the storage account and the container.

 ## Authenticating to Azure using a Service Principal (SPN) to use State Files in Remote Backend